mrdrivingduck/kismet-Jclient/README.md

 ### Features

-* The subscription for different types of information can be customized by calling `listener.subscribe(XXX.class);`
+* The subscription for different types of message can be customized by calling `listener.subscribe(XXX.class);`
-* The operation to different types of information can be customized by instantiate different `JclientListener` and override method `onInformation` & `onTerminate`
+* The operation to different types of message can be customized by instantiate different `JclientListener` and override method `onMessage` & `onTerminate`
 * Can be integrated into another Java project easily

 ---

-Developing to support more types of _Information_
+Developing to support more types of _message_